weiguangcui/weiguangcui.github.io/aboutme.md

 My name in Chinese characters: 崔伟广.
 You may need Chinese language support for your web browser to see these characters.

 I am a theoretical astronomer, mainly work with computational astronomy/astrophysics.
 My main aim is using numerical simulations to understand the mysteries Universe and represent it.
-My previous works are described in the Research page.
-Major projects (mainly on-going works) are in the Project page.
+Major projects I envolved are described in the [Project page](https://weiguangcui.github.io/projects/).

 I am currently a post-doc at Universidad Autonoma de Madrid.
-You can also find my publications in ADS, my Google Scholar page or the publications page of this site.
+You can also find my publications in [ADS](https://ui.adsabs.harvard.edu/#/public-libraries/nF6F8tB_QD-nGazs-TmUBQ), my [Google Scholar](https://scholar.google.es/citations?user=c4BRA2YAAAAJ&hl=en) page or the [publications page](https://weiguangcui.github.io/publications/) of this site.

 Please feel free to contract me for any question or suggestion.